mdancho84/mdancho84.github.io/_posts/2018-06-19-business-science-problem-framework.md

 First, _develop algorithms_ using advanced tools like H2O Automated Machine Learning and LIME for black-box model explanations.

-* H2O is a great option because of **Automated Machine Learning (AutoML)**, which we teach in [Data Science For Business (DS4B 201 / HR 201)](https://university.business-science.io/p/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover/).
+* **H2O** is a great option because of **Automated Machine Learning (AutoML)**, which I teach in Data Science For Business Part 2, part of [my 5-Course R-Track System](https://university.business-science.io/p/5-course-bundle-machine-learning-web-apps-time-series).
 Automated machine learning is fast and develops highly accurate models, saving the data scientist time.
-* LIME is used to explain deep learning, random forest, and stacked ensembles, which are traditionally unexplainable.
-We also teach LIME as part of [Data Science For Business (DS4B 201 / HR 201)](https://university.business-science.io/p/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover/).
+* **LIME** is used to explain deep learning, random forest, and stacked ensembles, which are traditionally unexplainable.
+We also teach LIME as part of Data Science For Business Part 2.

 ![Algorithm Development](/assets/2018-06-19_BSPF/prediction.png)
 <p class="text-center date">Sample H2O + LIME Algorithm, Taught in DS4B 201</p>